5 of the biggest digital marketing myths

 But that’s as far as this myth goes.
 In debunking this myth, there are actually two parts to this answer.

 As a social media platform matures, its algorithms also evolve.
 One reason is to curb spam and give users a better user experience by creating a more personalised, curated experience.
-Another is so the companies themselves can make a bit of dosh (after all, they have mouths to feed too!)
+Another is so the companies themselves can make an income (after all, they have mouths to feed too!)

 As platforms switch towards an advertising-driven model, it becomes harder for company pages to achieve organic reach.
 Research over the last few years has seen the organic reach of a Facebook page drop from 16% to 6.5% between 2012 and 2014.
 For larger companies, organic reach was seen as low as 2%.
 Based on recent algorithm changes, it’s now safe to assume organic reach hovers around 1%.

-This is of course, dependent on many other factors, including whether your page is active, whether your fans regularly engage with you, and how engaging your posts are.
+This is of course, dependent on countless factors, like whether your page is active, whether your fans regularly engage with you, and how engaging your posts are.

-True, there are many companies still smashing it organically and have supposedly ‘cracked the code’.
+True, there are many companies still thriving organically.
 However, to do well using only organic methods is incredibly hard, and the only surefire way to obtain the reach pages used to have is through advertising.

 2. Likes/Followers Matter